Jazz FM (UK): Relaunch of jazzfm.com for the return of Jazz FM

 On 28 February 2008 GMG Radio's chief executive John Myers made an announcement that Jazz FM would be brought back as a relaunch of the current jazzfm.com service with presenters on DAB.
 Myers also said that he believed it would make more sense for there to be a dedicated radio station for jazz listeners than the current 45 hours of jazz to be played on Smooth FM, as required by its Ofcom licence.
 The closure of theJazz on Digital One was also part of the reason for the return of Jazz FM.

 The original plan for the relaunch of Jazz FM by GMG Radio as set out in their format change requests for 102.2 Smooth Radio and 100.4 Smooth Radio in March 2008 would be to play smooth jazz during the day and jazz at night, including the return of the former Jazz FM Dinner Jazz programme.

 In June 2008, The Local Radio Company, run under the former chief executive of 102.2 Jazz FM, Richard Wheatly, signed a three-year deal with GMG Radio to relaunch Jazz FM on DAB.
 According to The Times, no money exchanged hands in the deal.
 However, The Telegraph reported that the deal was done for a single pound.
 The annual report from TLRC published in March 2009 shows that the station cost it £30,000 a month to provide the Jazz FM service on behalf of GMG.

-There are also plans to relaunch the Jazz FM Records label with CD and download sales.
+There were also plans to relaunch the Jazz FM Records label with CD and download sales.
 The first CD released by Jazz FM was The Sound of Jazz FM 2008 on 20 October 2008.
 WARL was appointed to advertise the relaunched station prior to its launch, including the return of the Jazz FM chameleon and Listen in Colour branding used previously on 102.2 Jazz FM.
 The station raised awareness of the relaunch through email and social media as well as a nationwide campaign through posters, national newspapers and magazines featuring the Jazz FM chameleon in 3D and listen in colour branding.